scarpazza/home-assistant-konnected-tutorial/README.md

 * Intrusion: [Trigger response - siren](trigger-response-siren.yaml)
    * in this automation, list what actions you want the system to carry out when the alarm triggers, i.e., when it believes that an actual intrusion is in progress
    * the trigger for this automation is a state transition of `alarm_control_panel.home_alarm` changing to `triggered`
-   * there are no conditions
+   * do not specify any conditions
-   * the actions are:
+   * add two actions are:
      * "Call Service" for service `notify.notify` with a notification message.
 See the YAML code for the details and feel free to customize as desired
      * a "Device"-type action for device "Konnected Alarm Panel Pro" (or the id of the panel) with action "Turn on Siren" (assuming that you named "Siren" the output terminal connected to your siren)